Berserk-Games/Tabletop-Simulator-API/docs/events.md

 **Global Script**

-This is called whenever the user manually saves game, when an auto-save is created _and_ when a rewind checkpoint is created, by default, that's every 10 seconds.
+This event is called whenever the user manually saves game, when an auto-save is created _and_ when a rewind checkpoint is created, by default, that's every 10 seconds.
 Due to the frequency at which this event handler is called, it's important that your function be fast.

 **Object Script**